uswong/homebridge-myplace/README.md

 <img width="240px" src="Screenshots/Timer_homekit_UI.png">
 </p>

-A timer is repurposed from <B>Lightbulb</B> accessory and its <B>%-brightness</B> as proxy for duration configured to represent 6 minutes per 1%.
-10%-timer is then a 60-minutes or 1-hour timer and 25%-timer is a 2.5-hours timer.
+A timer is repurposed from <B>Lightbulb</B> accessory and its <B>%-brightness</B> as proxy for timer duration, configured to represent 6 minutes per 1%.
+So a 10%-timer is a 60-minutes or 1-hour timer and 25%-timer is a 2.5-hours timer.
 A maximum of 10-hour timer (100%-timer) can be set.
 This timer will turn ON or OFF the Aircon system.

-If <B>Include extra timers</B> is checked during the setup process, 3 more timers would have been created- a <B>Fan Timer</B>, a <B>Cool Timer</B> and a <B>Heat Timer</B>:
+If <B>Include extra timers</B> was selected during the setup process, 3 more timers would have been created- a <B>Fan Timer</B>, a <B>Cool Timer</B> and a <B>Heat Timer</B>:
 <p align="left">
 <img width="300px" src="Screenshots/FancyTimers_homekit_tiles.png">
 </p>

-These timers will turn ON the Aircon system in specific mode as their names suggest. *Please note that the icons on the Timer tiles in the example above have been deliberately changed to distinguish them from lights.
-All timers are repurposed from <B>Lightbulb</B> accessory.*
+These timers will turn ON the Aircon system in specific mode as their names suggest.

+*Please note that the icons on the Timer tiles in the example above have been deliberately changed to distinguish them from lights.*

 #### (iii) Zone Control
 <p align="left">